canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         See also: `Ubuntu SRU Team <https://wiki.ubuntu.com/StableReleaseUpdates#Contacting_the_SRU_team>`_

     Ubuntu Stable Release
-        The Ubuntu stable release is the officially published version of Ubuntu and its set of :term:`packages <Package>`.
+        Ubuntu stable releases are officially published versions of Ubuntu and their :term:`packages <Package>`.

     Ubuntu Summit
         The *Ubuntu Summit* (US) is a continuation of :term:`Ubuntu Developer Summit`